praekelt/numi-api/docs/index.rst

 Concepts
 ~~~~~~~~

+.. _concepts-dialogues:

 Dialogues
 *********
 A dialogue comprises the entire set of steps to follow when a user interacts with a service.
-It contains a set of :ref:`Sequences <data-sequences>`, each of which contain a set of :ref:`Blocks <data-blocks>`.
+It contains a set of :ref:`Sequences <concepts-sequences>`, each of which contain a set of :ref:`Blocks <concepts-blocks>`.

 - :ref:`Schema for dialogue descriptions <data-dialogues>`
 - :ref:`API endpoints for dialogues <dialogues>`

+.. _concepts-sequences:

 Sequences
 *********
-A sequence is a set of steps that follow one after the other, where each step corresponds to a :ref:`Block <data-blocks>`.
+A sequence is a set of steps that follow one after the other, where each step corresponds to a :ref:`Block <concepts-blocks>`.
 A user moves from one sequence to another if different steps need to be followed based on certain conditions.

 For example, a dialogue could contain a sequence with a block that asks the user a multiple choice question and moves the user to a different sequence that corresponds to their choice.

+.. _concepts-blocks:

 Blocks
 ******
 A block is a single step to follow when interacting with the user.
 This step may be, for example, a screen asking the user a question, or a step not visible to the user, for example, registering the user with a service.

+.. _concepts-symbols:

 Symbols
 *******
-Symbols are used in a :ref:`Dialogue <data-dialogues>` data structure as programmatically-usable strings.
+Symbols are used in a :ref:`Dialogue <concepts-dialogues>` data structure as programmatically-usable strings.
 Their main use is for identifying and referencing sequences, blocks and block types.

 Data Structures
 ---------------